Entrust Certificate Services Support Knowledge BaseLast Modified: 2017-04-28 09:38:08.0

 - Make sure you run the SSL Server Test at the end of the installation process to check your certificate configuration against SSL/TLS Best Practices.

-For more information on SSL/TLS Best Practices, click here.
+- For more information on SSL/TLS Best Practices, click here.

 1. Click the Download button in the pickup wizard to download your certificate files.
-Clicking the download button will produce a a zip file that contains the following files:
+Clicking the download button will produce a zip file that contains the following files:

 - ServerCertificate.crt: Your signed SSL/TLS certificate